-Vote in Person: Attend the Annual Meeting, or send a personal representative with an appropriate proxy, to vote in person by ballot at the meeting.
+Vote Online at the Meeting: Attend the Annual Meeting online, or appoint a personal representative with an appropriate proxy, to vote at the meeting.

-Vote by Internet: Go to the website listed on your proxy card to vote by Internet.
-You will need to follow the instructions on your proxy card and the website.
+Vote Online before the Meeting: Go to the website identified on your proxy card, and follow the instructions stated on your proxy card and the website to vote.

-Vote by Telephone: Call the telephone number on your proxy card to vote by telephone.
+Vote by Telephone: Call the telephone number identified on your proxy card to vote by telephone.
 You will need to follow the instructions on your proxy card and the voice prompts.

-If you vote by Internet or by telephone, your electronic vote authorizes the named proxies to vote on your behalf in the same manner as if you completed, signed and returned your proxy card.
-If you vote by Internet or by telephone, you do not need to return your proxy card.
+If you vote online or by telephone, your electronic vote authorizes the named proxies to vote on your behalf in the same manner as if you completed, signed and returned your proxy card.
+If you vote online or by telephone, you do not need to return your proxy card.

 If you are a beneficial shareholder, you will receive instructions from your bank, broker or other holder of record that you must follow in order to have your shares voted.
-If you wish to vote in person at the meeting, you must obtain a legal proxy from the bank, broker or other holder of record that holds your shares, and bring it, or other evidence of stock ownership, with you to the meeting.